aymenfurter/bicep-reviewer/README.md

   This focused approach allows the AI to concentrate deeply on specific aspects rather than trying to analyze everything simultaneously, resulting in more thorough and accurate findings.

-- ⚡ **Intelligent Search**: Utilizes Azure AI Search for finding and learning from relevant code examples (Currently dummy files)
+- ⚡ **Intelligent Search**: Utilizes Azure AI Search for finding and learning from relevant code examples (Currently the search lookup is not yet fully implemented)
 - 📊 **Severity-Based Findings**: Clear categorization of issues from Critical (5) to Suggestions (1)

 ## 🚀 Quickstart